-2021 Budget
+2022 Budget

-- The port's 2021 operating revenues are forecasted at \$39.375 million, which is a decrease from 2020 actual revenues of \$50.360 million.
-This decrease is attributed to fluctuations in the economy and global market.
-2021 operating expenses are forecasted at \$32.659 million, a decrease over actual 2020 operating expenses of \$38.091 million. - The port's 2021 capital budget reflects the port's continuing commitment to promoting regional economic activity through the investment of over \$8.939 million in the economic development and expansion and renewal of port facilities.
-In 2021 the port will perform tenant improvements, continue advancing a multi-year investment in the port's Waterfront development and perform significant maintenance related improvements to existing port facilities.
-Financing for the 2021 capital program will come from current revenues, tax levy revenue, grants, and other contributions.
+- The 2022 budget projects operating revenues of \$42.714 million, with 69 percent of the projected operating revenue coming from marine, terminal and security activities and 31 percent from commercial activity, including industrial property leases, rail, and facilities.
+The 2022 budget projects operating expenses of \$36.870 million, a slight increase over the estimated 2021 operating expense forecast.
+This increase is mainly due to the increase in terminal operating revenue and related expenses. - The port's 2022 capital budget reflects the port's continuing commitment to promoting regional economic activity through the investment of nearly \$24 million in the economic development and expansion and renewal of port facilities.
+In 2022 the port will perform tenant improvements, continue advancing a multi-year investment in the port's Waterfront development and perform significant maintenance related improvements to existing port facilities.
+Financing for the 2022 capital program will come from current revenues, tax levy revenue, grants, and other contributions.